- The Netherlands has 3,008 professors (fte).

 In the academic world, there are many complaints about the increased workload, also among professors.
 There is no systematic research into work pressure across all universities and disciplines in the Netherlands.

-In 2017, the Rathenau Instituut conducted research into what motivates researchers and how they spend their time.
-This showed that professors spend 22% of their time on management tasks, 9% on acquisition, 28% on teaching, 20% on supervising researchers and 17% on conducting research themselves.
+In 2022, the Rathenau Instituut conducted research into what motivates researchers and teachers and how they spend their time.
+This showed that professors spend 20% of their time on management tasks, 8% on acquisition, 5% on knowledge transfer, 30% on teaching, 19% on supervising researchers and 15% on conducting research themselves.
 They would prefer to have fewer management tasks and to carry out more research.

 The number of scientific publications (of all scientists together) also rose from 20,000 in 2004 to 33,000 in 2013 (+65%).
 The pressure to acquire money in competition has also increased.
 For instance, for a number of disciplines and grant types, the chances of winning grants through the Netherlands Organisation for Scientific Research (NWO) or Horizon 2020 are below 20%.